derekbonilla/car_data_cleaning/README.md

 <img src="images/minmax peakrpm .png">

 Sometimes values can be out of range.
-According to the data description, the peakrpm column values should range from 4150 to 6600.
+According to the data description, the `peakrpm` column values should have a range from 4150 to 6600.

 I will make a query to see if other values in this column are in range
 ```javascript